coconsulting2/TC3005B.501-Backend/README.md

 1. [Download `mongodb`](https://www.mongodb.com/docs/manual/installation/) using your preferred method or package manager.
 2. [Download `mongosh`](https://www.mongodb.com/try/download/shell) if you want to interact with the database directly (recommended).
 3. Test that mongo was installed correctly by running the `mongod` or `mongosh` command. `mongod` will usually return error codes since no connection is currently made to then database.
+4. Verify that mongo is running using ` systemctl status mongod `
+5. If the status appears as inactive, use the command ` systemctl start mongod `
 ### Environment Variables

 Finally, it is crucial that a local `.env` file is created.
 Based off of the [`.env.example`](/.env.example) file provided, which includes all necessary environment variables to be set in order for the server to be able to connect to the `mariadb` database, as well as the required JSON Web Token(JWT) information required for verifying authorized requests and encryption.